MeMoElprince/5altabeta/README.md

 # 5altabeta
-Collection of Games using OpenGL using Glut library
+Collection of Games using OpenGL and Glut library